vibhabellutagi19/vibhabellutagi19.github.io/blog/2025-01-01-spark-basics/index.md

 ## Spark Ecosystem

-Here's a table summarizing the core components of the Apache Spark ecosystem:

 | **Component**       | **Purpose**                                | **Key Features**                                                                 | **Use Cases**                                   |
 |----------------------|--------------------------------------------|----------------------------------------------------------------------------------|------------------------------------------------|
 | **Spark Core**       | General-purpose distributed computing.     | Task scheduling, memory management, fault recovery, and interaction with storage.| Foundation for all other Spark components.     |